biocypher/open-targets/README.md

 ## Overview

 BioCypher's modular design enables the use of different adapters to consume various data sources and produce knowledge graphs.
 This adapter serves as a primary adapter for [Open Targets data](https://platform.opentargets.org/downloads).
-It includes predefined sets of nodes (entities) and edges (relationships).
+It includes predefined sets of node types (entities) and edge types (relationships), or in the language of this adapter, presets of node and edge definitions.
 A script is provided to run BioCypher with the adapter, creating a knowledge graph with all predefined nodes and edges.
 On a consumer laptop, building the full graph typically takes 1-2 hours.

 ## Features

 - Converts Open Targets data (version 24.09) into BioCypher-compatible format
-- Includes predefined sets of nodes and edges
+- Includes predefined sets of node types and edge types (node and edge definition presets)
 - Uses declarative syntax to minimize code needed for graph schema construction
 - Powered by [duckdb](https://duckdb.org/) for fast and memory-efficient processing
 - Implements true streaming from datasets to BioCypher with minimal intermediate memory usage

-## Node and Edge Presets
+## Node and Edge Types
 ### Nodes
 - Target
 - Disease